hagenw/hagenw.github.io/_posts/2013-03-15-a-virtual-endfire-loudspeaker-array.md

 description: "Spors and Wierstorf - A Virtual Endfire Loudspeaker Array for the Generation of Sound Beams"
 author: "S. Spors, H Wierstorf"
 title: "A Virtual Endfire Loudspeaker Array for the Generation of Sound Beams"
-inproceedings: "German Annual Conference on Acoustics (DAGA)"
+proceedings: "German Annual Conference on Acoustics (DAGA)"
 short: "DAGA"
 pages: "2349-2351"
 year: "2013"